powsybl/powsybl.github.io/backup/to_sort/repositoryIndex.md

 # Repositories

-This page shortly describes each repository of the [PowSyBl organization](https://github.com/powsybl), their versions and their maintainers.
+This page shortly describes each repository of the [PowSyBl organization](https://github.com/powsybl) and their maintainers.

 ## Community